MATLAB calls the destructor of a handle class when destroying

 methods function delete(obj) % obj is always scalar ... end end

-separately for each element in an object array, a
+for each element in an array.
+Therefore, a

 delete on a deleted handle should

 not error and can take no action.
-This enables
+This design enables

 work on object arrays containing a mix of valid and invalid objects.

-For example, suppose an object method opens a file for writing
+For example, suppose that a method opens a file for writing

 and you want to close the file in your